The purpose of this study is to use a program called Regulating Together (RT), a remote,

 ----Participants with significant disruptive, aggressive, self-injurious or

-the group dynamic/session, having significant co-occurring neuropsychiatric illness
+to the group dynamic/session, having significant co-occurring neuropsychiatric

-warranting other treatment approaches as determined by study clinician (e.g.,
+illness warranting other treatment approaches as determined by study clinician

-substance use disorders, psychotic disorders, schizophrenia), or having significant
+(e.g., substance use disorders, psychotic disorders, schizophrenia), or having

-sensory impairment that would limit participation in intervention curriculum/materials
+significant sensory impairment that would limit participation in intervention

-(e.g., blindness or uncorrected hearing loss) also will be excluded.
+curriculum/materials (e.g., blindness or uncorrected hearing loss) also will be

 Trial Details